WildernessLabs/Netduino_SDK/HowToDocs/STLinkConnection/readme.md

 Next place the flat edge of the pins a flat surface and apply a light pressure to ensure that all of the pins are level.
 This helps to ensure that the pins are at the same level when soldering.

-The socket is now read for soldering onto the Netduino.
+The socket is now ready for soldering onto the Netduino.

 Once complete the socket will look similar to the following: